What is typical for a Turgenev girl. The image of the "Turgenev girl". Who is the lover of the “Turgenev girl”

 Material overview

-Each time has its heroes, carriers of ideal qualities.
+Every time has its own heroes, bearers of ideal qualities.
 The chroniclers of Ancient Rus' left us the memory of courageous princes and their faithful wives.
 The first Russian writers: M.V.
 Lomonosov, G.R.
-Derzhavin - sang strength, grace, to become royalty.
+Derzhavin - sang the strength, grace, and becoming of royalty.
 Our great classics - A.S.
 Pushkin, I.S.
 Turgenev, L.N.
 Tolstoy - presented deep psychological images, distinguished by high morality.
-At the same time, a special place in literature is occupied by female images, personifying the ideal qualities of the guardian of folk traditions and foundations, the family hearth and the moral health of mankind.
+At the same time, a special place in literature is occupied by female images, personifying the ideal qualities of the keeper of folk traditions and foundations, the family hearth and the moral health of humanity.
 And in this regard, our close attention was attracted by the work of I.S.
 Turgenev, or rather the image of the “Turgenev girl” created by him, to which we turned in our research work.
-The topic of studying female images created by Turgenev is given much attention in various works, both by critics of the past and modern literary critics.
-In Appendix 1, we have presented poems and well-known expressions dedicated to Turgenev's girls.Woman...
-Girl...
-Who is it?
-Dream, vision, man?
-For Ivan Sergeevich, this has always been a mystery, alluring and incomprehensible.
-The women who surrounded him in life were different, but invariably they all left an imprint on the soul of the writer.
-They taught Ivan Sergeevich to see beauty, appreciate life, preserving in him faith in kindness, kindness and the desire to love.
-Their images, which influenced the worldview and sensitive soul of the writer, Ivan Sergeevich transferred to paper.
-Analyzing the images of Turgenev's heroines, it is possible to identify a number of characteristic qualities, on the basis of which a type of female character was formed with a certain set of features, called "Turgenev's girl".
-Many critics and literary critics note the contradictory nature of this image: along with a strong character, perseverance to follow their idea to the end and the desire to deeply, faithfully love, the “Turgenev girl” has a childish naivety and daydreaming.
-So, Yu.V.
+The topic of studying female characters created by Turgenev has received a lot of attention in various works, both by critics of the past and modern literary scholars.
+In Appendix 1 we presented poems and famous expressions dedicated to Turgenev's girls.Woman...Girl...Who is this?
+Dream, vision, person?
+For Ivan Sergeevich this was always a mystery, alluring and incomprehensible.
+The women who surrounded him in life were different, but invariably they all left an imprint on the writer’s soul.
+They taught Ivan Sergeevich to see beauty, to appreciate life, preserving in him faith in goodness, kindness and the desire to love.
+Ivan Sergeevich transferred their images, which influenced the worldview and sensitive soul of the writer, to paper.
+Analyzing the images of Turgenev's heroines, it is possible to identify a number of characteristic qualities, on the basis of which a type of female character with a certain set of traits, called the “Turgenev girl,” was formed.
+Many critics and literary scholars note the inconsistency of this image: along with a strong character, tenacity to follow her idea to the end and the desire to deeply, devotedly love, the “Turgenev girl” has childish naivety and dreaminess.
+Thus, Yu.V.
 Lebedev notes that “the main feature of every Turgenev heroine is delightful femininity.
-His heroines combine seemingly incompatible traits, such as timidity and firmness of character, dreaminess and purposefulness, manifested in everything.
-Turgenev's woman has self-esteem, is able to patiently and evenly build relationships with people.
-And all these are those qualities of character that from time immemorial constituted the ideal of the beauty of a Russian woman in various class societies.
-Literary historian I. I. Ivanov noted that in the works of Turgenev, the heart of a Russian woman is a touchstone of the hero’s behavior, his determination, his emotions.
+His heroines combine seemingly incompatible traits, such as timidity and strength of character, dreaminess and determination, manifested in everything.
+A Turgenev woman has self-esteem and is able to patiently and smoothly build relationships with people.
+And all these are the qualities of character that from time immemorial have constituted the ideal of beauty of a Russian woman in a variety of class societies.”
+Literary historian I. I. Ivanov noted that in Turgenev’s works, the heart of a Russian woman is the touchstone of the hero’s behavior, his determination, and his emotions.
 The controversy surrounding the image created by Turgenev has not subsided to this day.
 New times and mores make adjustments to the images of modern heroines.
-Is there really no place left in the 21st century for the ideals of female images sung by the creator?
-We decided to look into this issue, having studied and analyzed the typical character traits of the "Turgenev girls" in more depth, and to identify their relevance in our time.
-This topic is relevant, because. over time, the characters of the girls change, adapt to the changed conditions of life, but the features of the “ideal” female image can also be found in our contemporaries.
-This once again proves that the classic finds its relevance regardless of time.
+Is there really no place left in the 21st century for the ideals of female images glorified by the creator?
+We decided to look into this issue by deeply studying and analyzing the typical character traits of “Turgenev girls”, and to identify their relevance in our time.
+This topic is relevant because...
+Over time, the characters of girls change, adapt to changing living conditions, but the features of the “ideal” female image can also be found in our contemporaries.
+This once again proves that classics find their relevance regardless of time.

-Object of researchaniya: creativity of I.S.
+Object of researchania: creativity of I.S.
 Turgenev.

-The goal determines the setting hadah:
+The goal determines the statement hadah:

-trace the creation of the image of the “Turgenev girl” in the work of I.S.
+to trace the creation of the image of the “Turgenev girl” in the work of I.S.
 Turgenev through the analysis of individual works taken from the cycle of stories about first love: “Asya”, “Spring Waters” and “First Love”;

-on the basis of the collected materials, to identify the qualities of the “Turgenev girls” and draw up a psychological portrait of the literary type “Turgenev girl”;
+on the basis of the collected materials, identify the qualities of the “Turgenev girls” and draw up a psychological portrait of the literary type “Turgenev girl”;

 to identify the relevance and manifestation of the character traits of the “Turgenev” girl in modern society through a comparative analysis of the opinions of different age groups of the population.

-hypothesesa: despite the dramatically changed social conditions of life, many qualities of the "Turgenev girl" are relevant and in demand in our time.
+Hypothesesa: despite the dramatically changed social conditions of life, many qualities of the “Turgenev girl” are relevant and in demand in our time.

-theoreticalai knowavalue: systematization of material on this topic.
+TheoreticallyaI knowapurity: systematization of material on this topic.

 Research base: 1) stories by I. S. Turgenev “Asya”, “Spring Waters” and “First Love”;

-1.2 Women in the writer's life
+1.2 Women in the life of a writer

-Analyzing the texts of selective works by I.S.
-Turgenev “Asya”, “Spring Waters” and “First Love” (Appendix 5), we found out that the prototypes of the heroines were real girls who took an important place in the writer’s biography, who at one time influenced the formation of his personalities, as well as reflecting those wonderful features that he admired all his life.
-The story "Asya" was written in Germany in the 50s of the XIX century, which the writer considered a turning point for himself personally.
-He dealt with the issues of "personal happiness" of a person in a collision with his moral and social duty.
-The childhood story of the main character recalls the fate of Turgenev's illegitimate daughter, Polina (from a serf peasant woman), who was brought up in his mother's house, as well as the half-sister (by father) of the writer's younger sister, Varya.
-Asya is a proud, open, passionate girl, striking at first sight with her nobility, spontaneity and unusual appearance.
-She is the daughter of a landowner and a peasant serf, which is the reason for her unusual behavior in society.
-After her mother dies, the girl is left to herself, she early begins to think about everything that surrounds her, and about the contradictions of life.
-Sincerity, moral purity, the dream of a feat, the ability to strong passions make Asya related to other female images.
-She is used to making high spiritual demands on herself and the people around her, which proves one thing: the heroine is a strong personality, demanding truth and frankness in everything, possessing a huge spiritual potential, great moral strength.Turgenev's story "First Love" (1858), written in the family estate of Spasskoe-Lutovinovo, is the writer's favorite work.
-“This is the only thing that still gives me pleasure, because this is life itself, it is not composed,” he admitted.
-The writer did not hide her autobiographical nature: Turgenev himself served as the prototype of the young Volodya, the main character was the poetess Ekaterina Shakhovskaya (a neighbor in the country), the parents of I.S. became the prototypes of Volodya's parents.
+Analyzing the texts of selected works by I.S.
+Turgenev “Asya”, “Spring Waters” and “First Love” (Appendix 5), we found out that the prototypes of the heroines were real girls who occupied an important place in the writer’s biography, influencing at one time the formation of his personalities, and also reflected in themselves those wonderful traits that he admired all his life.
+The story “Asya” was written in Germany in the 50s of the 19th century, which the writer considered a turning point for himself personally.
+He dealt with issues of a person’s “personal happiness” in conflict with his moral and social duty.
+The story of the main character's childhood is reminiscent of the fate of Turgenev's illegitimate daughter, Polina (from a serf peasant), who was brought up in the house of his mother, as well as the half-sister (paternal) of the writer himself, Varya.
+Asya is a proud, open, passionate girl, striking at first glance with her nobility, spontaneity and unusual appearance.
+She is the daughter of a landowner and a serf peasant woman, which is the reason for her unusual behavior in society.
+After her mother dies, the girl is left to her own devices; she early begins to think about everything that surrounds her and the contradictions of life.
+What Asya has in common with other female images is sincerity, moral purity, a dream of heroism, and the ability for strong passions.
+She is accustomed to making high spiritual demands on herself and the people who surround her, which proves one thing: the heroine is a strong personality, demanding truth and frankness in everything, possessing enormous spiritual potential and great moral strength.Turgenev’s story “First Love” (1858), written on the family estate of Spasskoye-Lutovinovo, is the writer’s favorite work.
+“This is the only thing that still gives me pleasure, because it is life itself, it is not composed,” he admitted.
+The writer did not hide her autobiographical nature: the prototype of young Volodya was Turgenev himself, the main character was the poetess Ekaterina Shakhovskaya (a neighbor at the dacha), the prototypes of Volodya’s parents were the parents of I.S.
 Turgenev.
-A. V. Polovtsev also writes about the autobiographical nature of “First Love”: “I reread only one story with pleasure.
-This is First Love.
-She is, perhaps, my favorite work ... in "First Love" ... a real incident is described without the slightest embellishment ... the characters stand as if alive before me ”(Tsar Bell, illustrated universal calendar for 1887).
-In the story, the writer very poetically describes the feeling of unrequited love, which brings him both joy and sorrow, but always makes him purer, more sublime.
+A.V.
+Polovtsev also writes about the autobiographical nature of “First Love”: “I reread only one story with pleasure.
+This is "First Love".
+It is, perhaps, my favorite work... in “First Love”... a real incident is described without the slightest embellishment... the characters appear as if alive before me” (Tsar Bell, illustrated universal calendar for 1887).
+In the story, the writer very poetically describes the feeling of unrequited love, which brings him both joy and sorrow, but always makes him purer and more sublime.
 The plot of the story is very simple.
 The heroine of the story, Zinaida, at first glance, is an infantile person, but the main character saw in her a light that speaks of inner purity, despite all the contradictory behavior of the princess.
-She wants the love of a strong person: "who would break me himself."
+She wants the love of a strong man: “who would break me himself.”
 She is tired of stupid flirting with fans, she is waiting for a big, strong feeling.
-This image is permeated with lightness, light and love of life, which makes it feminine and memorable.No less lyrical image of Gemma from the story "Spring Waters".
-While in Frankfurt, Turgenev fell in love with a beautiful Italian woman who served as the prototype for Gemma.
-The story appeared in Vestnik Evropy in 1872 and was close in content to the stories Asya and First Love written earlier.
-Turgenev admitted that in his youth he “experienced and felt personally” the content of the story.
-But unlike their tragic endings, Spring Waters ends in a less dramatic plot.
+This image is permeated with lightness, light and love of life, which makes it feminine and memorable.No less lyrical image of Gemma from the story “Spring Waters”.
+While in Frankfurt, Turgenev fell in love with a beautiful Italian woman, who served as the prototype for Gemma.
+The story appeared in the "Bulletin of Europe" in 1872 and was close in content to the stories "Asya" and "First Love", written earlier.
+Turgenev admitted that in his youth he “experienced and felt the content of the story personally.”
+But unlike their tragic endings, “Spring Waters” ends in a less dramatic plot.
 Gemma is a sensitive, kind, graceful and talented girl with extraordinary beauty.
-A reverent attitude towards close people, attention to others characterize Gemma as a sincere, caring, affectionate, sweet girl, capable of self-sacrifice.
-Having fallen in love, the girl reveals herself in her full glory.
-We see that she is a brave, noble, sensitive person "with that Italian grace, in which the presence of strength is always felt."So, Turgenev's life is an eternal search for truth, the desire to comprehend the "mysterious Russian folk soul."
+A reverent attitude towards loved ones and attention to others characterize Gemma as a sincere, caring, affectionate, sweet girl, capable of self-sacrifice.
+Having fallen in love, a girl reveals herself in her full beauty.
+We see that she is a brave, noble, sensitive person “with that Italian grace in which the presence of strength is always felt.”So, Turgenev’s life is an eternal search for truth, the desire to comprehend the “mysterious Russian folk soul.”
 The theme of love is one of the main ones in his works.
-With love, he tests the value of his heroes, their correspondence to the high rank of a person.
+With love, he tests the value of his heroes, their compliance with the high rank of a person.
 Ivan Sergeevich makes the most stringent demands on the personal life of his characters.
-A comparative description of the images of Asya, Gemma and Zinaida from the stories of I.S.
-Turgenev "Asya", "Spring Waters" and "First Love" we presented in Appendix 5.
+We presented a comparative description of the images of Asya, Gemma and Zinaida from I.S.
+Turgenev’s stories “Asya”, “Spring Waters” and “First Love” in Appendix 5.

-2.1 Psychological portrait of a literary type
+2.1 Psychological portrait of the literary type

-One of the researchers of Turgenev's creativity A.G.
-Zeitlin noted the primacy of Pushkin in the field of creating female characters, who “already emphasized in a woman the moral advantages of strength, integrity and purity of character, but Turgenev’s innovation was undeniable.
-Turgenev put into the images of his heroines all the qualities that an ideal woman can only possess.
-Most of all, he valued in a woman the soul, the character; and the way she manifests herself in a relationship with a loved one was for the writer the main criterion for her evaluation.
-This was also confirmed by Pustovoit, who believed that "the charm of many Turgenev's heroines, despite the difference in their psychological types, lies in the fact that their characters are revealed at the moment of intense poetic feeling, which Turgenev learned from Pushkin."
-Researchers classify Turgenev's female characters as follows: the first group - they live by their own interests, are focused on themselves, the second group is precisely the "Turgenev girls", whose thought is always turned to life, the suffering of others.
-The work of I. S. Turgenev gave Russian literature a vivid image of a girl, which over time transformed into a stable stereotype, the concept of "Turgenev's girl" became a household word.
+One of the researchers of Turgenev’s creativity A.G.
+Tseitlin noted Pushkin’s primacy in the field of creating female characters, who “already emphasized in women the moral advantages of strength, integrity and purity of character, but Turgenev’s innovation was undeniable.
+Turgenev put into the images of his heroines all the qualities that an ideal woman can possess.
+Most of all, he valued soul and character in a woman; and the way she manifests herself in a relationship with her loved one was for the writer the main criterion for assessing her.
+This was confirmed by Pustovoit, who believed that “the charm of many Turgenev heroines, despite the difference in their psychological types, lies in the fact that their characters are revealed at the moment of intense poetic feeling, which Turgenev learned from Pushkin.”
+Researchers classify Turgenev's female characters as follows: the first group - they live by their own interests, are focused on themselves, the second group is precisely the “Turgenev girls”, whose thoughts are always turned to life and the suffering of others.
+The work of I. S. Turgenev gave Russian literature a vivid image of a girl, which over time transformed into a stable stereotype; the concept of “Turgenev girl” became a household word.
 It is based on a whole string of images of heroines created by the writer during the 1850-1890s.
-All of them are united by common characteristics: it is a harmonious and integral inner world, innate modesty, simplicity, strong will and unyielding character.
-Despite some detachment from everyday life, this girl organically feels alone with nature, often she has to come into conflict with the existing family way of life or the conventions of the world, but in her desire to achieve her goal, she goes to the end.
+All of them are united by common characteristics: a harmonious and integral inner world, innate modesty, simplicity, strong will and unyielding character.
+Despite some detachment from everyday life, this girl organically feels alone with nature, often she has to come into conflict with the existing family structure or the conventions of the world, but in her desire to achieve her goal, she goes to the end.
 Femininity is the main feature of every Turgenev heroine.
-To depict female images, Turgenev uses various artistic methods: portraiture, dialogue, the author's narration about the childhood and youth of the heroines, music, and others.
-Compiling the psychological portrait of the "Turgenev girl", we noted the main components: external data, "ideal" character traits, a rich inner world, attitude towards people and towards love.
-However, the image of the Turgenev girl was not static: from story to story, he became deeper and more modern, absorbing the features of the new Russian reality.
-Turgenev's girls are similar in the main thing - in relation to the ideal of life: they are filled with iridescent, "winged hopes", they live in dreams.
-But in our opinion, such daydreaming cannot be considered a positive property, since you have to live in reality.
-The Turgenev girl "demands a lot from life, she reads, she dreams", she is waiting for a hero who will embody all her dreams.Thus, we traced how the image of the “Turgenev girl” developed, saw what feminine qualities Turgenev sings, embodying them in his heroines.
-“Turgenev girl” is a capacious and broad concept, it is an ideal collective image of femininity and purity (Appendix 6.7).
-Women's images are original and recognizable, there is much in common in the ways they are created: dialogue and portrait.
-They attracted attention and aroused admiration for their ability to love deeply and selflessly, revealing themselves as a person with a deep inner world.
-The topic of studying the female images of Turgenev is one of the most popular in the study of the writer's work in various works of critics of the past and modern literary critics.
+To depict female images, Turgenev uses various artistic methods: portraiture, dialogue, the author's narration about the childhood and youth of the heroines, music and others.
+Compiling a psychological portrait of the “Turgenev girl”, we noted the main components: external data, “ideal” character traits, a rich inner world, attitude towards people and love.
+However, the image of Turgenev's girl was not static: from story to story it became more and more profound and modern, absorbing the features of the new Russian reality.
+Turgenev's girls are similar in the main thing - in relation to the ideal of life: they are filled with rainbow, “winged hopes”, they live with dreams.
+But in our opinion, such dreaminess cannot be considered a positive property, because you need to live in reality.
+Turgenev’s girl “demands a lot from life, she reads, dreams,” and is waiting for a hero in whom all her dreams will be embodied.Thus, we traced how the image of the “Turgenev girl” took shape and saw what feminine qualities Turgenev glorifies, embodying them in his heroines.
+“Turgenev’s girl” is a capacious and broad concept, it is an ideal collective image of femininity and purity (Appendix 6.7).
+The female images are original and recognizable; the methods of their creation have much in common: dialogue and portraiture.
+They attracted attention and aroused admiration for their ability to love deeply and selflessly, revealing themselves as individuals with a deep inner world.
+The topic of studying female images of Turgenev is one of the most popular in the study of the writer’s work in various works of past critics and modern literary scholars.
 This once again shows that classical literature is relevant regardless of time.

 2.2 Turgenev girl in the modern world

-For a century and a half, the interpretation of the image of the “Turgenev young lady” has been distorted: this expression has become commonplace, its meaning has changed significantly.
-A modern young person already looks, thinks and speaks in a completely different way.
-And the modern girl's life priorities have changed: getting an education, self-realization, and so on.
+Over the course of a century and a half, the interpretation of the image of the “Turgenev young lady” has become distorted: this expression has become commonplace, its meaning has changed significantly.
+A modern young man already looks, thinks and speaks completely differently.
+But the modern girl’s life priorities have changed: getting an education, self-realization, and so on.
 And this is all in addition to eternal values: love, family.
 Today, many responsibilities lie on the fragile shoulders of the modern woman/girl.
-How not to change the "ideal" character traits?
-It seems to many that the concept of "Turgenev's girl" is inappropriate in our time, there are no such girls anymore.
-Now this is what they call romantic, too sensitive young ladies, about whom one can say: "not of this world."
-But this is a delusion of many.
-Yes, this girl is distinguished by her purity, the absence of bad habits, the desire to find her only one, her willingness to love and be loved.
-But in the previous chapters, we found out that Turgenev's heroines are, of course, romantic to some extent, but far from naive.
+How can “ideal” character traits not change?
+Many people think that the concept of “Turgenev girl” is inappropriate in our time; there are no such girls anymore.
+Nowadays this is what they call romantic, overly sensitive young ladies, about whom one can say: “not of this world.”
+But this is a misconception for many.
+Yes, this girl is distinguished by her purity, lack of bad habits, desire to find her one and only, readiness to love and be loved.
+But in previous chapters we found out that Turgenev’s heroines are, of course, romantic to some extent, but far from naive.
 Their ability to feel deeply is combined with the ability to follow the intended path, overcoming obstacles.
-"Turgenev's girls" - the concept is more capacious and broad - it is a collective ideal of femininity and purity.
-In modern society, you should not look for girls who fully meet the ideals of the 19th century.
-But girls, who have many typical "Turgenev" differences in their character and behavior, are now found and, it seems to us, often.
-Having made a comparative analysis of the main characteristics of the life of girls in the 19th and 21st centuries, we highlighted the same or similar characteristics in red (Appendix 8).Analyzing the data obtained, we can conclude that, despite the changed social conditions of life, such girls will have a place at any time.
-Intellectuality, modesty, intelligence, upbringing will never lose their weight in society.
-If modern Asya manages to find her Prince, then he will be happy with her, as she is with him.
-They will be rewarded with a happy life in the family, with the fulfillment of the dream of a quiet comfortable home, raising children and an active life and work to improve the world.
-This will be a modern Turgenev girl, but descended from the world of dreams and dreams into real earthly life.
+“Turgenev girls” is a more capacious and broader concept - it is a collective ideal of femininity and purity.
+In modern society, you shouldn’t look for girls who fully meet the ideals of the 19th century.
+But girls who have many typical “Turgenev” differences in their character and behavior are found now and, it seems to us, quite often.
+Having made a comparative analysis of the main characteristics of the life of girls of the 19th and 21st centuries, we highlighted the same or similar characteristics in red (Appendix 8).Analyzing the data obtained, we can conclude that, despite the changed social conditions of life, there will be a place for such girls at any time.
+Intellectuality, modesty, intelligence, and good manners will never lose their weight in society.
+If modern Asya manages to find her Prince, then he will be happy with her, just as she is with him.
+They will be rewarded in the form of a happy life in a family, with the fulfillment of their dreams of a quiet, cozy home, raising children and an active life and work to improve the world.
+This will be a modern Turgenev girl, but descended from the world of dreams and daydreams into real earthly life.

 Chapter III.
 Practical part

-3.1 Psychotype of the "Turgenev girl"
+3.1 Psychotype of the “Turgenev Girl”

-In the previous chapters, we found out that the “Turgenev girl” is a collective ideal image, identified the main character traits of such an image, and came to the conclusion that in modern society there is still a place for qualities that will never lose their importance.
-Further, in our work, we also want to identify the “relevant” for our time character traits of the “Turgenev girl”.
+In previous chapters, we found out that the “Turgenev girl” is a collective ideal image, identified the main character traits of such an image and came to the conclusion that in modern society there is still a place for qualities that will never lose their importance.
+Further, in our work we also want to identify the character traits of the “Turgenev girl” that are “relevant” for our time.
 To do this, we will use modern methods of studying the problem.
-In identifying personal qualities, psychologists advise taking into account the psychotype of a person.
-A person's character is a combination of actions, habits and skills.
-His features are certain habits and specific skills.
-And it is they who dictate how a person should act in a given situation.
-But, in addition to the habits and skills formed during life, the character can be attributed to one of the psychological types that also affect his actions.
-The terms "extrovert" and "introvert" have been known for a long time, but Carl Jung firmly introduced them into everyday life at the beginning of the 20th century.
+When identifying personal qualities, psychologists advise taking into account a person’s psychotype.
+A person’s character is a set of actions, habits and skills.
+Its traits are certain habits and specific skills.
+And they are the ones who dictate what a person should do in a given situation.
+But, in addition to the habits and skills formed during life, character can be attributed to one of the psychological types that also influence his actions.
+The terms “extrovert” and “introvert” have been known for a long time, but they were firmly introduced into everyday use by Carl Jung at the beginning of the 20th century.
 These are two completely opposite personality types.
-It is believed that each person has features of both types, but one prevails.
-The definition of a personality type is based on a combination of such qualities as ambition, activity, assertiveness, and sociability.
+It is believed that every person has traits of both types, but one predominates.
+The definition of a personality type is based on a set of qualities such as ambition, activity, assertiveness, and sociability.
 An extrovert is a person who loves to communicate.
-He may have a rich inner world, to which he turns, if only it is necessary to achieve some goal.
-An introvert is a person who is immersed in himself.
+He may have a rich inner world, which he turns to if only necessary to achieve some goal.
+An introvert is a person who is self-absorbed.
 Nevertheless, if necessary, he can communicate with people, but only as much as necessary.
-Turning to Wikipedia (Appendix 9), we found out that the “Turgenev girl” is an “obvious introvert”: because she is closed, sensitive, “she doesn’t get along well with people, but she has a deep inner life.”
-In order to compare this image with the image of a modern girl, we decided to conduct a personality type test among students, the study was based on the 9th grades of MBOU secondary school No. 2.
-We found out the following: out of 48 students, 19 (40%) are extroverts, 24 (50%) are introverts and 5 (10%) are ambiverts (dual natures) (Appendix 10).
-Thus, we came to the conclusion that the psychological type , close to the image of the "Turgenev girl", is now more common than any other.
+Turning to Wikipedia (Appendix 9), we found out that the “Turgenev girl” is “an obvious introvert”: she is closed, sensitive, “does not get along well with people, but has a deep inner life.”
+To compare this image with the appearance of a modern girl, we decided to conduct a test to determine the personality type among students, the research base was the 9th grade of MBOU Secondary School No. 2.
+We found out the following: out of 48 students, 19 (40%) are extroverts, 24 (50%) are introverts and 5 (10%) are amboverts (dual natures) (Appendix 10).
+Thus, we came to the conclusion that the psychological type , close to the image of the “Turgenev girl,” is now more widespread than any other.

-Next, we conducted a survey to identify ideal female qualities and compiled an approximate list of signs of modern "Turgenev girls": modest, romantic, well-mannered, feminine, avoid vulgarity and aggressiveness, dress decently, read books, understand classical music, many play music instruments, speak several foreign languages, know how to waltz, adhere to strict moral principles, come from different social classes.
-We decided to find out how and to what extent the main typical features of Turgenev's heroines are manifested in modern girls.
-To do this, a sociological survey was conducted to identify the relevance of the character traits of the "Turgenev" girl in modern society among 9th grade students and their parents.
-We asked the participants to rank all the qualities in order of importance, grouping them into “family”, “business” and “creative”.
-It turned out that mothers and girls rated business qualities the highest, mothers and fathers rated family qualities, boys and fathers rated creative qualities the lowest (Appendix 11).
-At the same time: in the 1st place, according to the girls, is modesty, and in the last place is decisiveness; according to the boys, in the 1st place - attractiveness, in the last place - willpower; mothers put in 1st place - femininity, in the last place - determination; Popes ranked modesty as the 1st place, and willpower as the last.
-From this we can conclude that modern girls and women are concerned about the development of business qualities, as they need it for personal growth and confidence in the future, at the same time, the stronger sex does not see the point in the creative inclinations of ladies.
+Next, we conducted a survey to identify ideal female qualities and compiled an approximate list of signs of modern “Turgenev girls”: modest, romantic, with good manners, feminine, avoid vulgarity and aggressiveness, dress decently, read books, understand classical music, many play musical instruments. instruments, speak several foreign languages, can dance the waltz, adhere to strict moral principles, and come from different social classes.
+We decided to find out how and to what extent the main typical features of Turgenev’s heroines are manifested in modern girls.
+To do this, we conducted a survey to identify the relevance of the character traits of the “Turgenev” girl in modern society among 9th grade students and their parents.
+We asked participants to rank all qualities in order of importance, grouping them into “family”, “business” and “creative”.
+It turned out that business qualities were rated highest by mothers and girls, family qualities by mothers and fathers, creative qualities were rated lowest by boys and fathers (Appendix 11).
+At the same time: in the 1st place, according to the girls, is modesty, and in the last place is determination; according to boys, attractiveness is in first place, willpower is in last place; mothers put femininity in 1st place, determination in last place; Dads ranked modesty first and willpower last.
+From this we can conclude that modern girls and women are concerned with the development of business skills, since they need this for personal growth and confidence in the future, while at the same time the stronger sex does not see the point in the creative inclinations of women.
 We also turned to the Internet and social networks to confirm or refute the hypothesis put forward about the relevance of the issue we are considering.
-There we found a lot of evidence that this topic excites the minds and souls of the younger generation (Appendix 12).
+There we found a lot of evidence that this topic worries the minds and souls of the younger generation (Appendix 12).

-In the process of studying and researching the images of the "Turgenev girl", many of our classmates became interested in this topic.
-They participated in questioning, information analysis, disputes.
-Gradually, for us, "Turgenev's girls" began to be drawn not only verbally, but also figuratively.
-I wanted to turn them into reality.
-This idea was supported by technology teacher Olga Alexandrovna Leshchenko.
-A school-wide creative project "Women's Images in Russian Literature" was developed, in which everyone in grades 6-8 took part.
+In the process of studying and researching the images of the “Turgenev girl”, many of our classmates became interested in this topic.
+They participated in surveys, information analysis, and debates.
+Gradually, for us, “Turgenev’s girls” began to emerge not only verbally, but also figuratively.
+I wanted to bring them into reality.
+This idea was supported by technology teacher Olga Aleksandrovna Leshchenko.
+A school-wide creative project “Female Images in Russian Literature” was developed, in which everyone in grades 6-8 took part.
 The project was timed to coincide with the Year of Literature in Russia.
-The girls created female images using different techniques: cross-stitch, painting on glass and wood, silhouette paper cutting, dolls and more.
-We focused on the images of the "Turgenev girls": we made a series of miniatures embroidered with a cross (Appendix 13).
-Visual images helped us in revealing the theme of the work.
-And the school-wide creative project "Women's Images in Russian Literature" received a diploma "For the best exposition" following the results of the municipal exhibition of arts and crafts "The World of My Hobbies-2015".
+The girls created female images using different techniques: cross stitch, glass and wood painting, silhouette paper cutting, dolls and more.
+We focused specifically on the images of “Turgenev’s girls”: we created a series of cross-stitched miniatures (Appendix 13).
+Visual images helped us in revealing the topic of the work.
+And the school-wide creative project “Women’s Images in Russian Literature” received a diploma “For the best exposition” based on the results of the municipal exhibition of arts and crafts “The World of My Hobbies-2015”.

-In the course of the research work, an analysis was made of selected works by Ivan Sergeevich Turgenev "Asya", "Spring Waters" and "First Love".
-We found out that the prototypes of the heroines were real girls who occupied an important place in the biography of the writer, influenced the formation of his personality in their time, and also reflected in themselves those wonderful features of the “ideal” female character that he admired all his life.
-“Turgenev girl” is a capacious and broad concept, these are ideal collective images of female beauty, femininity and purity, despite many differences in life circumstances.For a century and a half, the image of the “Turgenev girl” has changed a lot, in modern society you should not look for girls who fully meet the trends of the 19th century.
-In the time of Turgenev there were no such morals as in our time.
-But everyone wants to experience wonderful feelings, all bright feelings have always been and will be inherent in a person, regardless of the time and level of development of society.
-Having made a comparative analysis of the main characteristics of the life of girls of the 19th and 21st centuries in our work, we identified the same or similar characteristics, and came to the conclusion that, despite the changed social conditions of life, such girls will have a place at any time.
+In the process of research work, an analysis of selected works by Ivan Sergeevich Turgenev “Asya”, “Spring Waters” and “First Love” was carried out.
+We found out that the prototypes of the heroines were real girls who occupied an important place in the writer’s biography, who at one time influenced the development of his personality, and also reflected those wonderful features of the “ideal” female character that he admired all his life.
+“Turgenev's girl” is a capacious and broad concept; it is an ideal collective image of female beauty, femininity and purity, despite many differences in life circumstances.Over the course of a century and a half, the image of the “Turgenev girl” has changed a lot; in modern society one should not look for girls who fully meet the trends of the 19th century.
+In Turgenev’s time there were no such morals as in our time.
+But everyone wants to experience wonderful feelings; a person has always had and will always have all the bright feelings, regardless of the time and level of development of society.
+Having made a comparative analysis in our work of the main characteristics of the life of girls of the 19th and 21st centuries, we identified the same or similar characteristics and came to the conclusion that, despite the changed social conditions of life, there will be a place for such girls at any time.

 Applications